Public Complaints Bureau / Biro Pengaduan Awam. Complain via 03-88887777 or fax 03-88887778/37 or click to visit website

 Let’s continue with what happened after those postings.

-quickly highlights the confusing statements by PKR leaders, condemning them as trying to mislead and confuse the community:
+MIC quickly highlights the confusing statements by PKR leaders, condemning them as trying to mislead and confuse the community:

-“We want the state government to come clean on the matter and expose who had authorised the demolition of the ,” Samy said, adding that the outcome of any investigation ought to be made public.
+“We want the state government to come clean on the matter and expose who had authorised the demolition of the temple,” Samy said, adding that the outcome of any investigation ought to be made public.

 MP Zuraida later issued another statement on the 28th saying that her initial one was misquoted.
-She was referring to her statement that the was demolished for renovation purposes.
-According to her, Murugiah, the chairman was in the process of doing minor renovation when the was demolished by MPAJ workers.
+She was referring to her statement that the temple was demolished for renovation purposes.
+According to her, Murugiah, the temple chairman was in the process of doing minor renovation when the temple was demolished by MPAJ workers.

 A part of her first statement is reproduced below: